Vulnerability-Lookup

 Main features

-• EPSS: Exploit Prediction Scoring System integration.
+• EPSS: Integration with the Exploit Prediction Scoring System for improved risk prioritization.

 For more information, refer to the user manual or the documentation.